 The League of Nations in WWE were a short-lived yet fondly remembered team in WWE that could have helped launch all four of it’s members into the main event.
+However, their purpose was simply to lose to Roman Reigns, and they soon became one of the biggest failures in the WWE.

 The League Of Nations